jezek/URLchess/README.md

 Go to URLchess page, make your move and send generated link to your oponent.

 ### Roadmap
-This is an very early relase.
+This is an early relase.
 Improvements will be done soon.
 Some of them:
+- move by clicking (or dragging) piece
 - previous moves explorer
-- chess board orientation depending on moving player (really is it good?)
-- move by clicking (or dragging) piece
-- next move show o board + highlight
+- next move show on board + highlight
 - copy generated link to clipboard
 - ...